 This is a companion article to our larger Start Competing: Chaos Space Marines article.
 In this article, we’re looking specifically at the Night Lords traitor legion and how to manage their custom rules and strategies.

-The Night Lords don’t have any bespoke special characters and their legion trait isn’t necessarily the best of the bunch, but they have a number of fantastic stratagems that give them some nasty tricks that make them a surprisingly competitive option.
+The Night Lords don’t have any bespoke special characters and their legion trait is probably the worst of the bunch, but they have some good Stratagems, traits, and relics that help make up for that.

 Legion Trait: Terror Tactics

 - Units with this trait have the following ability: Terror Tactics (Aura): While an enemy unit is within 9” of this unit, subtract 2 from teh Leadership characteristic of models in that unit and subtract 1 from Combat Attrition tests taken for that unit.

 - Each time a model with this trait makes an attack with a melee weapon, if that attack targets a unit that was below Half-Strength when the attacking unit was selected to fight, or if the attack targets a unit that has a Leadership characteristic of 5 or less, add 1 to that attack’s wound roll.